-Platform workers are vulnerable to the possibility of abruptly losing their income as the result of unexpected or external circumstances, such as sickness or injury.
+Platform workers are vulnerable to abruptly losing their income due to unexpected or external circumstances, such as sickness or injury.
 Most countries provide a social safety net to ensure workers don't experience sudden poverty due to circumstances outside their control.
-However, platform workers usually don't qualify for protections such as sick pay, because of their independent contractor status.
-In recognition of the fact that most workers are dependent on income they earn from platform work, platforms can achieve this point by ensuring that workers are compensated for loss of income due to inability to work.
+However, platform workers usually don't qualify for protections such as sick pay because of their independent contractor status.
+In recognition, most workers depend on the income they earn from platform work.

+Platforms can achieve this point by ensuring that workers are compensated for the loss of income due to their inability to work.